 Stage 5: Full Production

 Once training ends, full production begins.
-BPO staff are now skill experts and highly knowledgeable about your company culture, your products, and your services.
+BPO staff are now skilled experts and highly knowledgeable about your company culture, your products, and your services.
 At this point, they’re ready to become an extension of your company.

 When they begin answering your calls, they should have a peer trainer with them for some time so your agents continue to receive guidance and help.
 Regular feedback from management, as well as the QA teams, should always be given.